-

 To what extent is the market being challenged by digital innovation?

-Insurance in Greece has traditionally been conducted through distribution channels relying on personal contacts and relations between the parties.
-Digital sales have emerged over the last years, mainly for non-life lines of business, while the traditional channels have remained dominant.
-Since the outset of the covid-19 pandemic and the imposition of physical distancing measures, there is a more dynamic shift to the use of digital tools and the development of remote distribution channels.
+Insurance in Greece has traditionally been distributed through channels that rely on personal contacts and relationships between the parties.
+Digital sales have emerged over the last few years, mainly in non-life lines of business, while the traditional channels still remain dominant.
+Since the outset of the Covid-19 pandemic and the imposition of physical-distancing measures, there has been a more dynamic shift toward the use of digital tools and the development of remote distribution channels.
+This trend increasingly challenges purely relationship‑based intermediation models and intensifies competition, as consumers have become more willing to compare and purchase policies digitally, at least for less complex insurance products.

 -